maisjamil1/Code-Review-Checklist-for-React-Next.js/README.md

 ### Code Quality & Readability
+- KISS: Keep It Simple & Stupid (Keep the codes simple and understandable)
 - Follow the DRY (Don’t Repeat Yourself) principle.
 🔸 Extract repeating logic or components.
 - Follow YAGNI (You Aren’t Gonna Need It)
 🔸Avoid creating functions that are not essential.
 Focus on what is really necessary, keeping the code simple and direct.